-SonarLint for Visual Studio is based on and benefits from the .NET Compiler Platform ("Roslyn") and its code analysis API to provide a fully-integrated user experience in Visual Studio 2015.
+SonarLint for Visual Studio is based on and benefits from the .NET Compiler Platform ("Roslyn") and its code analysis API to provide a fully-integrated user experience in Visual Studio 2015 and Visual Studio 2017.

 SonarLint is free, open source, and available in the Visual Studio Gallery.

 With version 2.0 you can now establish a connection to a SonarQube server and bind your Visual Studio solution to a SonarQube project.
 This operation automatically updates the rulesets of the solution and attaches the solution to the required Roslyn analyzers.